mbelikov/omalang/README.md

 # omalang
-Omalang (office manipulation language / oma's language)
+Omalang (office manipulation language / oma's language) The main purpose creating such a library / tool is to ease the manipulating of the ODF (office) documents from a java code

 ## introduction
 I. Omalang model

         F01. base office docs algorithms (load, save, search for a text / [P], search for a table / [Table])

         F02. presentation / handling of 2 models: technical one (e.g. ODF representation), logical one (to use Omalang algorithms with)

         F03. the technical model should remain by the Omalang manipulations (incl. all non-significant artefacts, e.g. ole-objects, formatting etc.)

         F04. possible demarcation corresponding to the MVC pattern: model - "technical model", view - "logical model", controller - Omalang

-F05. a doc is either a vector or a matrix of [P]'s and [Table]'s F06.
+        F05. a doc is either a vector or a matrix of [P]'s and [Table]'s

+        F06.
 [P] := paragraph (text) (tech. model: it can contain separate text pieces along with some another objects between these pieces, e.g. ole-objects)

         F07.
 [Table] := table containing [P]'s

-F08. ability to construct a [P] and a [Table] (considering only the logical model) F09. ability to insert / to remove a [P] or a [Table] to / from a doc F10. ability to filter values from a vector / matrix to another vector / matrix F11. ability to compare / fuzzy-compare vectors and matrices F12. ability to subtract matrices / vectors
+        F08. ability to construct a [P] and a [Table] (considering only the logical model)

+        F09. ability to insert / to remove a [P] or a [Table] to / from a doc

+        F10. ability to filter values from a vector / matrix to another vector / matrix

+        F11. ability to compare / fuzzy-compare vectors and matrices

+        F12. ability to subtract matrices / vectors

         F13. ability to intersect matrices / vectors

-F14. ability to replace / insert a vector to a matrix F15. ...
+        F14. ability to replace / insert a vector to a matrix

+        F15. ...

-a maven plugin :)
+        F99. a maven plugin :)

 II.
 Omalang DSL / execution runtime